Robert Gagné and instructional design

 - Enhance retention and transfer to other contexts

 The evaluation of the learner, however, is concerned with the effectiveness of the course or program regarding the student’s performance.
-Taking into account this performance, instruction designers must take measures to adapt the programme to students capabilities.
+Taking into account this performance, instruction designers must take measures to adapt the program to students’ capabilities.

 Gagne, R. (1985).
 The Conditions of Learning (4th ed.).
 New York: Holt, Rinehart & Winston.